-And I have been competing, although because of illness and family responsibilities I have fallen far short of my competition goals for 2016 (There will be more about this in The Aging Athlete).
-Briefly, I have raced in about a dozen marathon kayak races, more than a dozen tennis matches (including two USTA age-group tournaments and various USTA team competitions), half a dozen orienteering meets, and several other hybrid competitions.
+I finished 2016 falling short of my competition goals for the year, but I did manage to race in about a dozen marathon kayak races, more than a dozen tennis matches (including two USTA age-group tournaments and various USTA team competitions), half a dozen orienteering meets, and several other hybrid competitions.

 I've also been reading and here are a few recommendations, if you are inclined to read about sports as well as participate:

 1. String Theory

 by David Foster Wallace.
 The most insightful essays on tennis since John McPhee's "Levels of the Game."

 by Mark McCulsky.
 About the latest contributions of science to sports

 3. "Holding the T" by Tad Friend.
 A squash player's journey into midlife (Jan.
 18, 2016 New Yorker)